safenetwork/tutorials.safedev.org/email-app/whats-next.md

 ### Custom templates

-Try to build an email app with pre-built template such as [this one](http://purecss.io/layouts/email/).
+Try to build an email app with a pre-built template such as [this one](http://purecss.io/layouts/email/).